yext/search-core/docs/answers-core.facetoption.count.md

 ## FacetOption.count property

-The number of results associated with this facet option
+The number of results associated with this facet option.

 <b>Signature:</b>